MaxGrosshandler/discord-bot-tutorial/README.md

 # discord-bot-tutorial
-For discord bot learning things

-Ok, so, you want to make a discord bot, do ya?
+So you want to make a Discord Bot, eh?

-Well it'll take a bit of hard work dontcha know?

 # Prerequisites
+(Note: other languages besides Javascript coming soon)
 * Know at least a little bit of Javascript.
 You don't need to know the entire language back to front, but you do need to know a bit of it.
 A good checklist to follow is below:
     * Know whether or not Javascript is dynamically or statically typed
     * Know that Java and Javascript are actually unrelated besides the name